Alfombruh/webserv/README.md

   ◦ Turn on or off directory listing.
   ◦ Set a default file to answer if the request is a directory.
   ◦ Execute CGI based on certain file extension (for example .php).
-  ◦ Make the route able to accept uploaded files and configure where they should
+  ◦ Make the route able to accept imagesed files and configure where they should
     be saved.
     ∗ Do you wonder what a [CGI][CGI] is?
     ∗ Because you won’t call the CGI directly, use the full path as PATH_INFO.